The term ingrown hairs refer to the hair which grows back into the skin instead of growing upwards until it reaches the surface of the skin.

 The majority of people who get ingrown hairs are the people with curly hair.
 It is highly possible that people with thick curly hair may find it difficult to have a smooth shaving process because the curly hair tends to curl back into the skin, unlike thin hair which is easier to control while shaving.

-Dead skin is a major contributor in developing ingrown hair due to the fact that dead skin clogs the hairs and prevent it from straightening enough for a smooth removal.
+Dead skin is a significant contributor in developing ingrown hair because dead skin clogs the strands and prevent it from straightening enough for a smooth removal.
 Instead, it roughens the skin which causes the hair to break.

 Who might develop ingrown hairs?